-Throughout South America lives one of the most feared predators of the Amazon.
-Known as the Red-Bellied Piranha or “Red Piranha,” this extraordinary species of fish is one of the most fascinating animals in the world due to its fierce reputation and insatiable appetite.
-This article provides an analysis of the Red-Bellied Piranha through an examination of the animal’s behavioral patterns and general characteristics.
-It is the author’s hope that a deeper understanding (and appreciation) of this remarkable animal will accompany readers following their completion of this work.
+Throughout South America, there lives one of the most feared predators of the Amazon.
+Known as the red-bellied piranha or “red piranha,” this extraordinary species of fish is one of the most fascinating animals in the world due to its fierce reputation and insatiable appetite.
+This article provides an analysis of the red-bellied piranha through an examination of the animal’s behavioral patterns and general characteristics.
+It is the author’s hope that a deeper understanding (and appreciation) of this remarkable animal will accompany readers after going through this article.

 Behavioral Traits and Characteristics

-Despite being characterized as a vicious and ferocious fish, piranhas are actually relatively calm, and are a popular choice for many aquariums.
-Known for their grouping instincts, the piranha is also well-known for its nocturnal behavior; hunting for food between dusk and dawn.
-Despite its calm demeanor, however, piranhas are highly-efficient predators and pose considerable danger to fish, wildlife, and humans in times of hunger.
+Despite being characterized as a vicious and ferocious fish, piranhas are actually relatively calm and are a popular choice for many aquariums.
+Known for their grouping instincts, the piranha is also well-known for its nocturnal behavior; they hunt for food between dusk and dawn.
+Despite their calm demeanor, however, piranhas are highly-efficient predators and pose considerable danger to fish, wildlife, and humans in times of hunger.

 Giving power to these sharp teeth is a series of powerful muscles that are attached to the piranha’s jawbones.
 The positioning of these muscles affords the piranha remarkable bite force, allowing the animal to tear into prey with ease.
 Some specimens have recorded bite strengths of approximately 70+ pounds of force (approximately three times their own body weight)!